Law Council of Australia

 2026 Call for nominations

-Nominations are open for the 2026 round for the Outstanding Contribution Immigration Law Award.
+Nominations are now closed for the 2026 round for the Outstanding Contribution Immigration Law Award.

 The key criterion for the award is that the nominee has made an exceptional and outstanding contribution to the field of migration law in Australia or internationally.
 To be eligible for the award, a nominee must: